 Can you simply show up at the airport without a ticket and expect to get somewhere for cheap?
 The short answer is no. Airlines no longer allow you to wait around at the counter in hopes of snagging a "standby flight" and filling the last seat of a departing flight.
-And buying a ticket on the day of a flight would do the opposite of save you money -- last-minute tickets are staggeringly expensive.
+And buying a ticket on the day of a flight would do the opposite of saving you money -- last-minute tickets are staggeringly expensive.

-"Flying standby" these days usually refers to making an unconfirmed (i.e. without a reserved seat), same-day flight change, which requires a paid ticket that's been purchased in advance.
-There's also the option of a confirmed same-day change, which essentially guarantees you a seat for another flight on the same day of your original ticket -- for a fee that's less than the typical change fee.
+"Flying standby" these days usually refers to making an unconfirmed (i.e., without a reserved seat), same-day flight change, which requires a paid ticket that's been purchased in advance.
+There's also the option of a confirmed same-day change, which essentially guarantees you a seat for another flight on the same day as your original ticket -- for a fee that's less than the typical change fee.
 (This is cheaper because you're taking the gamble that the other flights haven't all filled up yet.)
 For unconfirmed standby, there might also be a fee.

 What's a "buddy pass?"

 The only instance where "flying standby" in the original sense -- just turning up at the airport and hopping on a flight -- still works is if you know someone who works for (or is retired from) an airline.
 Airline employees are issued a handful of buddy passes per year, which they can distribute to friends and family.
 They enable the pass holder to fly standby for only the cost of the ticket's taxes and fees.
 But, as you'd expect, you'll have to wait at the airport until a flight has an open seat.
-The issuance of buddy passes varies dramatically from airline to airline, with specifics being kept under wraps as proprietary information.
+The issuance of buddy passes varies dramatically from airline to airline, with specifics kept under wraps as proprietary information.
 Still, if you're looking to travel standby and save a bundle, your best bet is to befriend someone that works for an airline.

 First things first: Know the rules.
 Some airlines will let you phone in or register online to get on the standby list, but these options may only be available for confirmed same-day changes.
-Others may require you to show up at the airport and speak with an agent, or at least use the kiosks at the airport.
-Each airline has a designated window in which you're allowed to make that change, too, whether it's a few hours from your scheduled departure or after midnight the day of or 24 hours prior to your ticketed flight.
+Others may require you to show up at the airport and speak with an agent or at least use the kiosks at the airport.
+Each airline has a designated window in which you're allowed to make that change, too, whether it's a few hours from your scheduled departure or after midnight the day of or 24 hours before your ticketed flight.

 And there may be further restrictions.
 If you already have a ticket, JetBlue, for one, specifically states that there's no standby flying for routes that only fly once a day, and you can only standby for the flight right before yours.
-Many limit the options to your original departure and destination airports and to flights between certain regions (most often the U.S. and Canada and sometimes the Caribbean).
+Many limit the options to your original departure and destination airports and flights between certain regions (most often the U.S. and Canada and sometimes the Caribbean).

 Whether you're a ticketed passenger or you have a buddy pass, you'll want to show up as early as possible if you can't get on the list by phone or online.
 In most cases, this means showing up a few hours before the first flight of the day.
 Because passengers are placed on the standby list on a first come, first served basis, this will maximize your chances of success.
-If you're using a buddy pass, be prepared to stay for the last flight of the day, since airlines will place paying customers first.
+If you're using a buddy pass, be prepared to stay for the last flight of the day since airlines will place paying customers first.
 And don't give up or leave until the flight you're trying to get on actually takes off; you never know when last-minute changes might occur.